jensh/xxdomjs/README.md

 </script>
 ```

-You can "xx-scope" an HTML element.
+You can bind an "xx-scope" to an HTML element.
 Additionally to the global JavaScript scope, every expression
 placed in one of the children have also access to this xx-scope.
 This works very much like
 local variables in js functions.